Accepts questions from anywhere.

 Dogs have dug around 2 spruce trees and damaged some roots.
 When I refill with dirt, is Vitamin B (for plants) or anything else a good idea to water with at the site to treat for shock and stress?

-Fairbanks North Star Borough Alaska almost 3 years ago
+Fairbanks North Star Borough Alaska about 3 years ago

 I would like to order Goose Berry plants for outside my home in Anchorage Alaska.
 Neighbor was some in their backyard, but will not part with any to transplant.